 - Recommends surgery as needed

 - Diagnoses and treats diabetes, thyroid disorders, bone problems, obesity, metabolic syndrome, growth problems, and endocrine cancer

 Endocrinology is a subspecialty of internal medicine.
 For doctors certified by the American Board of Internal Medicine, the formal subspecialty is endocrinology, diabetes and metabolism.
 Endocrinologists may also be known by the following names: diabetes doctor, metabolic doctor, or hormone specialist.

-There are 36 specialists practicing Endocrinology, Diabetes & Metabolism in Iowa with an overall average rating of 3.7 stars.
-There are 21 hospitals in Iowa with affiliated Endocrinology, Diabetes & Metabolism specialists, including Mercyone Des Moines Medical Center, Genesis Medical Center - East Rusholme Street and Genesis Medical Center – Silvis.
+There are 62 specialists practicing Endocrinology, Diabetes & Metabolism in Iowa with an overall average rating of 3.8 stars.
+There are 29 hospitals in Iowa with affiliated Endocrinology, Diabetes & Metabolism specialists, including University Of Iowa Hospital and Clinics, Mercyone Des Moines Medical Center and Trinity Rock Island.